hulmanlab/jchr_racial_diff/README.md

-# jchr_racial_diff
+# jchr_racial_diff [Work in progress]

-The scripts are still getting formatted and commented on Still need to upload script from hyperparameter tuning as well All the other scripts have been uploaded
+The scripts are still getting formatted and commented on \n Still need to upload script from hyperparameter tuning as well \n All the other scripts have been uploaded\n

 ## Project structure
 - scripts: This directory contains the scripts used for the analysis.